adairaar/Thought2Vec/README.md

 # Thought2Vec
-Turning answers to standardized tests into an question embedding
+Turning answers to standardized tests into a question embedding.
+Derivative of Word2vec.